 - Reflecting on teaching experiences

 The course consists of seven group sessions, a number of subgroup meetings and peer-visits to classes, and one individual appointment with one of the teachers of the course.
-It is taught in groups of min.
-10 and max.
-16 participants and requires approximately 125 hours of study, including meetings.
+It is taught in groups of max.12 participants and requires approximately 125 hours of study, including meetings.

-The costs for this course are € 1590,-, including literature; the costs for participants from outside the UU or UMCU € 1830,-.
+The costs for this course are € 1590,- for UU and UMCU employees.
+Other participants pay € 1830,-.
+Literature is included.